LowKey88/meta-glasses-gemini/README.md

 # Meta Rayban Glasses + Gemini Integration Project

-This project integrates the Meta Rayban Glasses with a WhatsApp bot, leveraging the power of Google Gemini, Redis for data management, Notion for note-taking, and Google Calendar for event and reminder management.
+This project integrates the Meta Rayban Glasses with a WhatsApp bot, leveraging the power of Google Gemini, Redis for data management, Notion for note-taking, Google Calendar for event and reminder management, and Google Tasks for task management and to-do lists.
 This README guides you through setting up the project environment, including necessary configurations and API integrations.

 For optimal performance and scalability, consider hosting this project on GB Cloud.
 Visit [GB Cloud](https://www.gbcloud.net) for more information.